-All the flavors of your favorite Antipasto Platter in a salad!
-Bit flavors with just a little work.
+Antipasto Pasta Salad – All the flavors of your favorite Antipasto Platter in a salad!
+Big flavors with just a little work.
 So delicious – super easy, really a meal in itself or a great side dish at a barbecue.
 If you like a great salad with tons of flavor, this is an excellent choice and an easy salad.

 I know it’s been quiet from me this week…but like everyone else…life catches up with you every now & then, right?
 We had a wonderful long weekend, a great 4th of July, followed up by a volunteer day at Bass Lake, Ca.